 Alabama law allows tenants to break a lease if they are victims of domestic violence.
 Proof, such as a police report, may be required.
 This law protects tenants from remaining in an unsafe environment.
 The tenant must provide written notice to the landlord.

-Military Duty as a Justifiable Reason
+Military Service as a Justifiable Reason

 A military personnel deployed or transferred has legal grounds to break a lease.
 Under the Service Members Civil Relief Act protects them from lease penalties.
 Tenants must provide written notice and proof of deployment.
 This ensures a smooth transition without financial loss.